cssigniter/audioigniter/readme.txt

 * Show numbers in reverse order
 * Show/Hide track covers in playlist
 * Show/Hide active track’s cover
-* Show artist name
+* Show/HIde artist name
 * Custom "Buy track" URL field
+* Custom "Download" URL field
+* "Full" or "Simple" player mode (Great for podcasts)
 * Limit track listing height
+* Repeat track listing option
 * Maximum player width
+* Automatic ID3 Tag extraction from MP3 files
 * Heavily tested on the 150 most popular free themes on WordPress.org

+** Supported Services: **

+* Acast
+* Amazon S3
+* Anchor
+* Art19
+* AudioBoom
+* Castbox
+* Captivate
+* Icecast
+* Podbean
+* Radiojar
+* Shoutcast
+* Speaker
+* Stitcher
+* Libsyn

-But wait, there's more.
-A [Pro version](https://www.cssigniter.com/plugins/audioigniter-pro) is also available!
+** But wait, there's more! **

+A [Pro version](https://www.cssigniter.com/plugins/audioigniter) is also available!
 Here's what you get if you decide to upgrade:

 * Bulk upload functionality
-* Total color customization control
-* Block Editor (Gutenberg) support
-* Visual Composer support
-* Elementor support
-* Beaver Builder support
-* Widget & Shortcode available
 * Rearrange tracks functionality
+* Stop Tracks From Other Players (Multiple Players In One Page)
+* Track skipping functionality (You can adjust the number of seconds)
+* Playback rate (1x, 1.5x, 2x)
+* Lyrics per track
+* Individual Track Repeat Mode
+* Fixed position player (Continuous play must be supported by your theme)
 * Internal taxonomy for archiving purposes
-* Fixed position player
-* Playback Rate
-* Track skipping
+* Customize the colors through the Customizer
+* Custom block for the Gutenberg Block Editor (With the ability to change colors per player)
+* Widget & Shortcode available

+** PREMIUM SUPPORT **
+You can expect the same level of support for both the free and pro version of our plugin.
+Average response time: 24 hours.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/audioigniter` directory, or install the plugin through the WordPress plugins screen directly.